Dodsal Group

 The Dodsal Group is a diversified multinational conglomerate headquartered in Dubai, United Arab Emirates.
 It operates in the areas of trading and distribution; engineering, procurement and construction; exploration and production; casual dining restaurants; and manufacturing.

 It is wholly owned by Rajen A. Kilachand, the Chairman and President of the group.

 History

-The Dodsal Group was founded in Mumbai, India, in 1938 by the Nandlal Kilachand family as a trading company in partnership with a British trading company (DODWEL) and Karsa Salem.
+The Dodsal Group was founded in Mumbai, India, in 1948 by the Nandlal Kilachand family as a trading company in partnership with a British trading company (DODWEL) and Karsa Salem.
 After the Kilachand family acquired Dodsal from the other partners and Rajen Kilachand took over the company, he streamlined Dodsal's various businesses to form the Dodsal Group.
 The group moved its headquarters from Mumbai to Dubai in 2003.

-Business Divisions

-The Dodsal Group operates five main business divisions: